Plastics & Rubber

 Our Carbon Management

 We want to live up to our responsibility for climate protection.
 One way we do this is with our products, which enable our customers to lower CO2 emissions.
-But that is not all: We also become more efficient in our production and energy use, we will increase our use of renewable energies and we will accelerate the development and deployment of new CO2-free processes for the production of chemicals.

 You wonder what our new solutions and approaches look like in practice?
 Then discover our wide range of products and the different industries in which we are active: